Global population has now topped 8 billion people. Explore this demographic milestone with our international World of 8 Billion student video contest!

 Who: 6th - 12th graders worldwide

 The contest serves as a great small group or individual student project.
-On the contest website, you’ll find a lesson plan to help you seamlessly use the videos as a classroom assignment as well as background resources for your students’ research.
+On the contest website, you’ll find a lesson plan to help you seamlessly use the video contest as a classroom assignment as well as background resources and an interactive, student-friendly project organizer for your students.

 “This was an amazing opportunity for my students to use what we study in geography and apply it to the real world outside of the walls of the classroom.
 They are so motivated for this project and I fully intend to continue this annually because of the incredible value it has for their learning.”